Bayfair Center: Expansion (1960s–1990s)

-Hybrid power center (2000s–present)
+Hybrid power center (2000s–2022)

 In 2001, Montgomery Ward went bankrupt and closed its stores nationwide.
 The abandoned Ward's store was demolished and in October 2002, a 145000 sqft Target Greatland opened on the site.

 Also In late 2002, the mall was acquired by Chicago-based M & J Wilkow Ltd. The updated shopping center measured 820000 sqft.
 Bayfair's owner planned to remodel the ailing center into an open-air power center, renamed "Bayfair/580," which would have several big-box tenants and upscale "lifestyle-oriented" stores.
 The plan never came to fruition, however, and the mall was sold to Madison Marquette in late 2003.

 The Macy's continues to operate and the mall is enclosed, but by 2012, the other anchors were more typical of those in a power center: big box stores Kohl's, Staples, Old Navy, PetSmart, Bed Bath & Beyond, and 24 Hour Fitness.
 There was also a Cinemark cinema multiplex.
 According to the city of San Leandro in a 2016 study, Bayfair has been successful in transforming itself to a tenant mix that meets with current needs.

 On September 22, 2022, it was announced that Bed Bath & Beyond would be closing as part of a plan to close 150 stores nationwide.

-On January 18, 2024, it was announced that Macy's would be closing as part of a plan to close 5 stores nationwide.
-Macy's closed in March 2024.
+Redevelopment (2024–present)

+B3 investors, a San Leandro-based developer, and Hong Kong-based Gaw Capital Partners purchased Bayfair Center in 2022 for $57 million.
+The mall was redeveloped into the Speedway at Bayfair, a mixed-use campus that offers spaces for studio, production, and research and development.
+The campus rents to technology companies specializing in science, material science, robotics, and biotechnology.
+B3 Investors acquired the Macy's anchor store in 2024 to incorporate it with the campus after Macy's closed in March as part of a plan to close 5 stores nationwide.